just-animate/just-animate/README.md

 ## Usage
  - Call just.animate()
    - targets: the animation targets.
 Can be a html selector, an Element, a NodeList, or a jQuery object.
 This can also be an array of any of those or a function that returns any of those.
-   - keyframes: the same as CSS keyframes
+   - css: an array of keyframes like in CSS Keyframes
    - to: number of miliseconds until the end of the animation
    - from: number of milliseconds until the animation starts
-   - name: adds preset values into the animation (e.g. fadeIn, hinge, zoomOutLeft)
+   - mixins: a preset or a list of presets to add to the animation(e.g. fadeIn, hinge, zoomOutLeft, etc.)
  ```javascript
   just.animate({
     targets: '#animate-me'